-Some 960 energy practitioners attended our recent Annual Dinner at the EICC, Edinburgh and had a fantastic evening being entertained by Principal Speaker Helima Croft (Global Head of Commodity Strategy Global Research at RBC Capital Markets) and legendary impressionist Jon Culshaw.
+Some 960 energy practitioners attended our 2020 Annual Dinner at the EICC, Edinburgh and had a fantastic evening being entertained by Principal Speaker Helima Croft (Global Head of Commodity Strategy Global Research at RBC Capital Markets) and legendary impressionist Jon Culshaw.
 Photographs from the night will be posted HERE

 To obtain further details about the 2021 Annual Dinner and to register your interest in attending please email: [email protected] You will receive an automated response with booking details.

 Please note: Membership of the SEF is required to book a table or seat(s) at the Annual Dinner.
 To join the SEF follow this link http://bit.ly/36736c4